benshrimpton/intern_test/README.md

 # This test is about speed not accuracy.

-* Create a GIT branch as your name to push t owhen complete.
+* Create a GIT branch as your name to push to when complete.
 Time limit is 5 minutes.

 * Clone the repo